kent-map/kent/churches/README.md

-.ve-header "18th Century Kent" gh:https://stor.artstor.org/stor/cc8a3415-e232-4db4-8a21-98b6d9539b2a sticky=true
+.ve-header "The Built Environment" gh:https://stor.artstor.org/stor/cc8a3415-e232-4db4-8a21-98b6d9539b2a sticky=true
     - [Home](/)
     - [About](/about)

-Kent#s public institutions, memorials, monuments and historic buildings.
+Kent's public institutions, memorials, monuments and historic buildings.

 # &nbsp; {.cards}